netdata/developer-relations/engagement-handbook.md

 While Github is where the community started, it limits us from a community management perspective.
 The Community Forums is a much better place to serve as the heart of the wider Netdata community, which encompasses all products, both open-source and closed-source.
 It also addresses a wider user base, which is not necessarily used to interact and work with Github.

+**We are currently migrating the core of our community from Github, to the [Community Forum](https://community.netdata.cloud)**

 ## Forum

 Each category has an *about* topic, where there is a paragraph about the goal of each category.

+ We should be know the goal of each category, so that we can spot topics that are irrelevant and place them into the correct categories.

 ## Github
 - Used for Issue tracking on the 2 major Products: